open2b/scriggo-site/doc/developers/vm.md

 ### ConvertSlice

-The instruction `ConvertSlice` explicitly converts the slice of bytes or runes addressed by `x` to a value of type `string` and store it in `y`.
+The instruction `ConvertSlice` explicitly converts the slice of bytes or runes addressed by `x` to a value of type `string` and stores it in `y`.

 ```go
 Syntax:  ConvertSlice x y ; description: y = string(x)